Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 The Mexican Government Procurement Process

-The Mexican Government makes purchases based on a documented need.
-Any agency engaging in public tenders or other procurement methods is required to post all listings on CompraNet (see the section on tracking tenders, below).
-The government must set a procurement budget, enter its information into an Annual Procurement Program (APP) on CompraNet, consider any relevant standards for regulated products, and address the agency’s objective in the short-, medium- and long-term.
+The GOM makes purchases based on a documented need.
+Any agency engaging in public tenders or other procurement methods is required to post all listings on CompraNet (see the section on tracking tenders below).
+The GOM must set a procurement budget, enter its information into an Annual Procurement Program (APP) on CompraNet, consider any relevant standards for regulated products, and address the agency’s objective in the short, medium, and long-term.
 Prior to preparing a tender, the procuring agency must complete a comprehensive market study to establish market prices and specifications.
 There are three types of procurement procedures agencies can use: public tender, restricted invitation, and direct award.
-A public tender is a preferred method; however, there are 20 exceptions that allow for an agency to by-pass public tenders.
+A public tender is the preferred method; however, there are 20 exceptions that allow for an agency to by-pass public tenders.
 A restricted tender is invitation-only but must include at least three bidders.
-A direct award is a sole-sourced procurement and requires approval of a specific justification, such as national security.
+A direct award is a sole-sourced procurement and requires approval of a specific justification such as national security.
 When a single supplier does not exist that can fulfill the required need, the procuring agency can offer a joint bid and/or split award.

 An agency seeking to procure a product or service will evaluate the bid on point-based, cost-benefit, or binary criteria.
 Through a point-based process, every component of a bid is weighted differently (50 points in total), and the experience of a supplier is 10 to 15 percent of the final score.
 The cost-benefit evaluation monetizes the benefit of each component of the bid to enable cost-benefit scoring.
 The binary process is typically used for commodity purchases in which the procuring agency first determines bids that meet all technical requirements and then automatically awards the purchase to the lowest price bid.